dagger/dagger/sdk/java/README.md

 dagger run java -cp dagger-java-sdk/target/dagger-java-sdk-1.0.0-SNAPSHOT-jar-with-dependencies.jar:dagger-java-samples/target/dagger-java-samples-1.0.0-SNAPSHOT.jar io.dagger.sample.ListEnvVars
 ```

-**Warning**: It can happen that the pipeline does not terminate after the execution of the sample code.
+**Warning**: It may happen that the pipeline does not terminate after the execution of the sample code.

 ## Customizing the code generation